DataClub-Bioinformatics/Networks/README.md

 the visualisation.
 We can later edit this file for style and functionality but thats for later.

+To test this.
+Double click the TryMeOut.html file in the html folder.

+TODO:
 We want to write a backend in python that serves the index.html file with the network node and edge information, and that fetches GO and pathway data for a list of nodes.